njgeorge000158/Spam-Detection-with-Supervised-Machine-Learning-Models/README.md

 ----

-# **Credit Risk Classification with Logistic Regression using Scikit-learn**
+# **Spam Detection with Supervised Machine Learning Models**

 ## **Overview of the Analysis**

 The purpose of this analysis is to improve the e-mail filtering system at an Internet Service Provider (ISP).
-With a dataset containing the frequency of tokens from 2,788 normal and 1,813 spam e-mails, I developed a supervised machine learning model that accurately detects spam e-mails.
+With a dataset containing the frequencies of tokens from 2,788 normal and 1,813 spam e-mails, I compared different supervised machine models to find a model that accurately detects spam e-mails.
 When predicting whether the Logistic Regression or Random Forest would be a better choice, I gravitated towards Logistic Regression because of the numerical nature of the features.
-Although the instructions stipulated only Logistic Regression and Random Forest models, due to the binary classification nature of the problem, I expanded the analysis to include Decision Tree, Support Vector Machine, K-Nearest Neighbor, and Gaussian Naive Bayes.
-Furthermore, the discrepancy between the numbers of normal and spam e-mails convinced me to examine the effect of various techniques for random and synthetic sampling: random undersampling, random oversampling, cluster centroids, synthetic minority oversampling (SMOTE), and synthetic minority oversampling with edited nearest neighbors (SMOTEEN).
+Although the instructions only require Logistic Regression and Random Forest models for this analysis, due to the binary classification nature of the problem, I expanded the venue to include Decision Tree, Support Vector Machine, K-Nearest Neighbor, and Gaussian Naive Bayes.
+Furthermore, the discrepancy between the numbers of normal and spam e-mails convinced me to examine the effect of various sampling methods: random undersampling, random oversampling, cluster centroids, synthetic minority oversampling (SMOTE), and synthetic minority oversampling with edited nearest neighbors (SMOTEEN).

-To accomplish the analysis, I used the following process:
+To meet my goal, I used the following process:

 1. Created 36 optimized hyperparameter models (6 classifiers X 6 sampling methodologies) in the IPython Notebook, spam_detector_optimization.ipynb, and wrote them to files in the folder, resources.
 2. Read the spam data into a dataframe in the IPython Notebook, spam_detector.ipynb.